-On the one hand I love the ease of access to digital “To Do” lists, and the ability to read them and add to them wherever I am.
-But on the other hand I do LOVE stationery.
+On the one hand, I love the ease of access to digital “To Do” lists, and the ability to read them and add to them wherever I am.
+But on the other hand, I do LOVE stationery.
 I love crisp new notebooks, their blank pages staring back at me, waiting for all my ideas to go in them.
-And getting the right pen to use is an art form – finding one that feels nice and makes me want to write with it.
+And getting the right pen to use is an art form.
+It’s a joy to find one that feels nice and makes me want to write with it.

 I have a paper weekly planner that I complete at the end of each week for the next week.
 I note down my meetings and fixed appointments and then my priorities for that week.

 But when I’m in the midst of my favourite activities – thinking and planning – I always use a notebook.
 Preferably with blank pages rather than lined, so I can draw diagrams and mind maps.
 I could spend hours jotting down thoughts and scenarios in my notebook.

 And the final element in keeping myself organised and on top of things is simply to make sure I do plenty of the things I enjoy.
 I like to get some fresh air every day, even just a 15-minute walk around the block.
 And I try to make sure there is some writing, some photography and a bit of exercise in each week too.
 If I have time, I love to go and watch penguins or gaze at the sea – two of my favourite things!

 Nina Lenton is an explorer, observer, thinker and planner who communicates using photography and writing.
 Her blog, The World Outside My Window includes her creative ramblings, posts about outdoor places and photography.